White water rafting in Peru

 Whichever section you choose it is essentially a full day out.
-It’s about a one and a half hour drive from Cusco to the put in point.
-Here we’ll inflate the rafts and following a full safety briefing and instruction in the art of white-water rafting, before setting off for approx two hours of fun white-water rafting.
+It’s about a one and a half-hour drive from Cusco to the put-in point.
+Here we’ll inflate the rafts and following a full safety briefing and instruction in the art of white water rafting, we'll set off for approx two hours of fun white water rafting.

 Rafting Peru's Apurimac River